dzagame/BQ_1989_Replication.jl/README.md

 ## Computational Requirements

-We indicate here the minimum resources used for replication on our own devices.
+We indicate here the computational resources employed for replication.
 Expected run time may vary depending on your own machine.

 *OS*: Windows 11